Privileged users can create policies that track the changes that all users, including other privileged users, make in the database.

 CLIENT_IDENTIFIER attribute.
 To audit this type of user, you can use a unified audit policy condition, a fine-grained audit policy, or Oracle Database Real Application Security.

-You can base auditing on individual actions, such as the type of SQL statement executed, or on combinations of data that can include the user name, application, time, and so on.
+You can base unified auditing on individual actions, such as the type of SQL statement executed, or on combinations of session metadata that can include the user name, application, time, and so on.

 You can configure auditing for both successful and failed activities, and include or exclude specific users from the audit.
 You can audit individual actions of the pluggable database (PDB) or individual actions in the entire multitenant container database (CDB).
 In addition to auditing the standard activities the database provides, auditing can include activities from Oracle Database Real Application Security, Oracle Recovery Manager, Oracle Data Pump, Oracle Machine Learning for SQL, Oracle Database Vault, Oracle Label Security, and Oracle SQL*Loader direct path events.